PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 13:21:05
+Last updated: 2024-04-02 13:23:08
-Random Quote: Keep your eyes on the stars and your feet on the ground. - Theodore Roosevelt
+Random Quote: He that never changes his opinions, never corrects his mistakes, and will never be wiser on the morrow than he is today. - Tryon Edwards